OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### `.ui`
 Shared views and view configuration models.
 This contains:

+- Important `Fragment` superclasses like `ViewBindingFragment` and `MenuFragment`
-- Customized views such as `EdgeAppBarLayout`, `StyledImageView`, and others, which provide extra styling and behavior not provided by default.
+- Customized views such as `EdgeAppBarLayout`, and others, which just fix existing shortcomings with the views.
 - Configuration models like `DisplayMode` and `Sort`, which are used in many places but aren't tied to a specific feature.
-- `newMenu` and `ActionMenu`, which automates menu creation for most data types.
 - The `RecyclerView` adapter framework described previously.
-- The view-binding super classes described previously.
 - `BottomSheetLayout`, a highly important layout that underpins Auxio's UI flow.
 - Standard `ViewHolder` implementations that can be used for common datatypes.
+- `NavigationViewModel`, which acts as an interface to control navigation to a particular item and navigation within `MainFragment`

 #### `.util`
 Shared utilities.
 This is primarily for QoL when developing Auxio.
 Documentation is provided on each method.